deanebarker/contentful-webhook-server/README.md

     WebhookDispatcher.AutoRegisterHandlers(typeof(MyWebhookHandlerMethods));

-Or my single assembly.
+Or by single assembly.
 All types in the assembly will be inspected as above.

     WebhookDispatcher.AutoRegisterHandlers(Assembly.GetExecutingAssembly());